lindleyw/testers/README.md

     /job/:id           status of a given minion job del /job/:id       remove a minion job by id_number /jobs/stats        minion stats

+Other Minion Worker command parameters are listed at:

+    $ ./smoketest minion help worker

 ---
 (obsolete section) -- (CHANGE to explain building your own exclude file)